Hernan-Ibarra/accelerator-lsp/README.md

-# accelerator-lsp
+# acceleratorLSP-lsp
 This is an language server I built for educational purposes.